 But I stayed the course, and kept using FLEX.
 By days 3–4 of my period, the device did work a little better on those lighter days, although I continued to use a liner too.

 From the pretty packaging to the chic press photos, you’ve got to love them for trying to make periods glamorous.
-I mean one of their selling points is that you can enjoy clean sex during your period with the FLEX disc in (I did not try).
+I mean one of their selling points is that you can enjoy “clean” sex during your period with the FLEX disc in.

-But for me, this was a total Facebook Ad fail.
+For me however, I would call this a Facebook Ad purchase fail.
 My free trial pack required me to sign up for a subscription you can cancel at any time, and I promptly did just that.

 The good news is, you get a pack to try for free!
-So, you may want to test it out for yourself to see if they work for you, since every woman’s body is different.
-And, I’d love to hear about your experiences.
+So, you may want to test it out for yourself to see if they work for you, since every woman’s body is different — and they have plenty of rave reviews from users.
+I’d love to hear about your experiences.

-But, if I may, let me recommend you go ahead and stash some tampons and pads in your bag too.
+But, if I may, let me recommend you go ahead and stash some tampons and pads in your bag too while you’re trying out FLEX discs.
 You know, just in case.

-You can get your free sample box of FLEX disposable tampon alternatives at their website.
-Or, on Facebook.
+You can get your free sample box of FLEX Ring disposable tampon alternatives from their website.

 More reviews from our Damn You, Facebook series: